H0wl3r/6a85491587aa9d8341f208430623728b/Sysmon/README.md

 Steps to install Sysmon via GPO.

 ** IMPORTANT **
-:: 1) Create a Sysmon folder with the SYSVOL share on your domain controller
+:: 1) Create a Sysmon folder with the SYSVOL share on your domain controller  (utalise fsmgmt.msc on DC)
 :: 2) Download Sysmon from Microsoft and place both sysmon.exe and sysmon64.exe in newly created Sysmon folder
 :: 3) Download a sample sysmon config from SwiftOnSecurity, rename the file to sysmonConfig.xml and place it within the Sysmon folder
 :: 4) Enter the appropriate values for your DC and FQDN below.